clayzermk1/node-marshal/README.md

 From what I can tell, positive integers are unsigned and negative integers are signed.
 Thus, positive integers have twice the range as negative integers.

-## Acknowledgements

-The bignum base conversion algorithm was adapted from [MikeMcl/decimal.js](https://github.com/MikeMcl/decimal.js) which is copyright Michael Mclaughlin.